 Those with scores might like to amuse themselves by counting the number of times that A is used throughout the movement.
 You may well be surprised!
 But the significant point here is the way in which adept contrapuntal manipulation of a totally unprepossessing theme can create a texture of considerable emotional intensity.
 The paradox is that the more often this dreary idea is repeated, the more expressive it becomes.

 The text relates to the act of baptism----Oh that spring of spirit and water that admits us to the Kingdom of God----Oh River whose miraculous power drowns all sin and bestows new life upon us.
 The constant semi-quaver movement presents us with a general picture of flowing water which extended melismas equate with the Book of Life.
 It might be thought that that in adapting this movement Bach achieved a greater degree of success in wedding words, images and music than in some other instances within this cycle.

 A point worth noting is the darkly flattened note on Missetat----sin or crime (bar 32.)
 This is the sort of detail which might well have been added when the new text (replacing that of the original Weimar performance) was in the process of being accommodated; in fact either a b flat or natural would fit the rest of the harmony perfectly well.
-This simply serves to demonstrate that, as with the small alterations that Bach frequently made to accommodate new texts in chorale reharmonisations, the most minimal of changes can create the impression of perfect union between words and music.
+This simply serves to demonstrate that, as with the general alterations that Bach frequently made to accommodate new texts in chorale reharmonisations, he noted even the most minimal of changes that would create a perfect union between words and music.